Chandani-dev/PinLView/README.md

 };
 mPinLockView.setPinLockListener(mPinLockListener);
 ```
-To enable biometric auth enable using
+To enable biometric auth use
 ```java
 biometricView.requestEnableBiometric() //This will enable biometric view if device has biometric hardware and biometric security added to device biometricView.setOnClickListener {